Thanjavur: Geography and climate

 Thanjavur is located at 10.8°N 79.15°E The tributaries of river Cauvery, namely, the Grand Anaicut canal (Pudhaaru), Vadavaaru and Vennaaru rivers flow through the city.
 Thanjavur is situated in the Cauvery delta, at a distance of 340 km south-west of Chennai and 56 km east of Tiruchirappalli.
 While the plains immediately adjoining the Cauvery river have been under cultivation from time immemorial, most of Thanjavur city and the surrounding areas lie in the "New Delta" – a dry, barren upland tract which was brought under irrigation during the early 19th century.
 To the south of Thanjavur city, is the Vallam tableland, a small plateau interspersed at regular intervals by ridges of sandstone.
 The nearest seaport is Nagapattinam which is 84 km east of Thanjavur.
 The nearest airport is Tiruchirapalli International Airport, located at a distance of 56 km.
 The city has an elevation of 59 m above mean sea level.
 The total area of the city is 36.33 sqkm.

 The period from November to February in Thanjavur is pleasant, with a climate full of warm days and cool nights.
 The onset of summer is from March, with the mercury reaching its peak by the end of May and June.
 The average temperatures range from 81 °F in January to 97 °F in May and June.
 Summer rains are sparse and the first monsoon, the South-West monsoon, commences in June and continues till September.
-North-East monsoon begins October and continues till January.
+North-East monsoon begins in October and continues till January.
 The rainfall during the South-West monsoon period is much lower than that of the North-East monsoon.
 The North-East monsoon is beneficial to the district at large because of the heavy rainfall and the Western ghats (mountain ranges) feeding the river Cauvery.
 The average rainfall is 37 in, most of which is contributed by the North-East monsoon.